just-the-docs/just-the-docs/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+View the documentation for more information.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/pmarsceill/just-the-docs.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development